tigerfarm/arduino/README.md

 ++ 00-59 minutes, using 2 x 7 Segment LED(0-5 & 0-9)
 ++ Debounce button to set the minutes.
 + Keep the time when powered down
-++ Add battery powered clock timer
-++ Or WiFi option to set the clock automatically
+++ Add battery powered clock timer to set the clock automatically ++ Or WiFi option to set the clock automatically

 -------------